TransGirlCodes/TransGirlCodes/README.md

 in the adaptation of organisms to dynamic environments or situations such as "evolutionary arms-races".

-Now I enjoy working on all kinds of systems and problems, from assembling complex polyploid genomes and pangenomes to downstream analyses inferring population history or functional analyses.
+Now I enjoy working on all kinds of systems and problems, from assembling complex polyploid genomes and pangenomes, to downstream analyses inferring population history or functional analyses.